chevp/ecs-configurator-site/README.md

 ## ⚠️ Notes

 This repository contains only the website.
-The actual ECS Studio application source code is private and maintained separately.
+The actual ECS Configurator application source code is private and maintained separately.

 ## 📄 License